joelvarghese3/Ult-TTT/README.md

 Features that my game has:
 -	Human vs. Human game mode
--	Human vs. AI game mode (human can choose whether human or AI plays first move)
+-	Human vs. Computer game mode (human can choose whether human or computer plays first move)
--	AI v.
-AI game mode (instantly simulates game between two AI players)
+-	Computer vs. Computer game mode (instantly simulates game between two AI players)
 -	Prints the entire Ultimate Board after each move
 -	Prints which board the game is currently in after each move
 -	Prints the open boxes available in the current board after each move